-Use in this zone that is a discretionary permit use is required to serve local needs and must minimise adverse impact on the amenity of residential use
+Use in this zone that is a discretionary permit use is required to serve local needs and must minimise adverse impact on the amenity of residential use.

-Acceptable Solutions Performance Criteria A1 P1 Permitted non-residential use must adjoin at Use that is not a residential use must - least one residential use on the same street frontage. (a) be consistent with local area objectives; (b) be consistent with any applicable desired future character statements; (c) be required to service and support the local community; and (d) minimise likelihood for adverse impact on amenity for residential use on adjacent land in the zone A2 P2 Permitted non-residential use must not generate Use that is not a residential use must - more than 40 average daily vehicle movements. (a) be consistent with local area objectives; (b) be consistent with any applicable desired future character statements; be required to obtain vehicular and pedestrian access from a no-through road to service and support the local community; be dependent on the site for provision of significant social, economic, or environmental benefit to the local community;

-(c) be required as a consequence of -

-(i) the effect of topography on ability to create access upon a through road; or (ii) a regulatory limit on the ability to obtain pedestrian or vehicular access upon a through road; and

-(d) have minimal likelihood for unreasonable impact on amenity for residential use on adjacent land in the zone

-Other than for emergency services, residential, and visitor accommodation, hours of operation must be between 6.00am and 9.00pm

-Other than for emergency services, residential, and visitor accommodation, hours of operation, including for the delivery and despatch of goods and the conduct of routine cleaning, maintenance and service, must be reasonable to requirements of the use and unlikely to cause conflict or interference to other use on adjacent land in the zone
+Acceptable Solutions Performance Criteria A1 P1 Permitted non-residential use must adjoin at least one residential use on the same street frontage.
+Use that is not in a residential use must - (a) be consistent with local area objectives; Trontage. (b) be consistent with any applicable desired future character statements; (c) be required to service and support the local community; and (d) minimise likelihood for adverse impact on amenity for residential use on adjacent land in the zone A2 P2 Permitted non-residential use must not generate Use that is not in a residential use must - more than 40 average daily vehicle movements. (a) be consistent with local area objectives; (b) be consistent with any applicable desired future character statements; (c) be required to service and support the local community; be dependent on the site for provision of significant social, economic, or environmental benefit to the local community; (d) be required to obtain vehicular and pedestrian access from a no-through road as a consequence of - (i) the effect of topography on ability to create access upon a through road; or (ii) a regulatory limit on the ability to obtain pedestrian or vehicular access upon a through road; and (e) have minimal likelihood for unreasonable impact on amenity for residential use on adjacent land in the zone A3 P3 Other than for emergency services, residential, and visitor accommodation, hours of operation must be between 6.00am and 9.00pm Hours of operation, including for the delivery and despatch of goods and the conduct of routine cleaning, maintenance and service, must be reasonable to requirements of the use and unlikely to cause conflict or interference to the amenity of other use on adjacent land in the zone